byamada64/cloud-infrastructure-deployments/services/aws/elastic-beanstalk.md

 # ☁️ AWS Elastic Beanstalk

-Practical guide for understanding AWS Elastic Beanstalk, why companies use it, and when to choose it over manually managing EC2-based application hosting.
+## Service Summary

+AWS Elastic Beanstalk is a managed application platform that simplifies deploying and operating web applications without manually provisioning underlying infrastructure.

+It is commonly used when teams want faster deployment and reduced operational overhead compared to EC2-based hosting, trading off low-level control for platform-managed scalability, health monitoring, and lifecycle management.

 ## 1️⃣ What It Is